Why Is My Car Leaking Water?

 How to wash a car seems like it should be easy, but there are a few things that could go wrong and damage your vehicle if you aren’t careful.
 You still want to turn heads around Chicago in your BMW, and knowing how to wash a car right will help with that.
 We’re taking a…

+What is the purpose of all those BMW dashboard symbols?
 You can’t talk with your car and ask if it’s feeling okay; that’s why it has dashboard warning lights to talk with you.
-When your BMW dash warning lights come on, it’s a sign that you should visit a Chicago or Park Ridge BMW service center — even if it seems like a minor issue.
-We…
+When your BMW dash warning lights come on, it’s a sign that you should visit a Chicago or Park Ridge BMW service center…